-3.8.1 Excise duty
+3.8.1 Excise duty and sugar tax

 Excise duty is a tax levied on certain commodities produced/manufactured, supplied or imported in the Slovak Republic, such as mineral oils, tobacco and tobacco products, spirits, beers, wines, electricity, coal and natural gas.
+As of 1 January 2025, a tax on sweetened soft drinks (sugar tax) has been introduced in the Slovak Republic.
 The tax rate depends on the type and volume of commodity.